anoma/nspec/docs/arch/integrations/adapters/evm.md

 This cannot be enforced through the protocol adapter.
 However, violation of this rule can be detected by inspection and auditing of resource logics.
 Resource kinds violating this rule are deemed unsafe and not trustworthy.

 !!! note
-    Conventional initialization is possible, but not implemented for now to simplify calldata carrier resource logics and the wrapper deployment process.
+    Conventional initialization is possible, but not implemented for now to simplify calldata carrier resource logics and the forwarder deployment process.
 This can be changed at any time.

 The initialization works as follows:

-1. The external `createWrapperContractResource` function in the protocol adapter is called and receives the forwarder contract address as an input argument.
+1. The external `createCalldataCarrierResource` function in the protocol adapter is called and receives the forwarder contract address as an input argument.
-2. The protocol adapter constructs a calldata carrier resource object with `logic`, `label`, and `value` information taken from the forwarder contract, quantity 1, and all other fields (i.e, `nullifierKeyCommitment`, `nonce`, `randSeet`, `ephemeral` ) being set to zero/false.
+2. The protocol adapter constructs a calldata carrier resource object with `logic`, `label`, and `value` information from the forwarder contract, quantity 1, and all other fields (i.e, `nullifierKeyCommitment`, `nonce`, `randSeet`, `ephemeral` ) being set to zero/false.
 3. The protocol adapter computes the resource commitment
 4. The protocol adapter adds the commitment to commitment accumulator.

 Because all data is pre-determined by the forwarder contract or zeroed, only one calldata carrier resource can ever be initialized.
 A transaction attempting to initialize a second calldata carrier resource would revert since the commitment exists already in the commitment accumulator.

-### Wrapping Resources
+### State-Wrapping Resources

-Wrapping resources encapsulate EVM state and correspond to a specific [calldata carrier resource](#calldata carrier resource) being referenced in their label.
+State-wrapping resources encapsulate EVM state and correspond to a specific [calldata carrier resource](#calldata-carrier-resource) being referenced in their label.
 Their initialization and finalization logic requires a created calldata carrier resource to be part of the same action.

 ## Transaction Flow